dcreemer/1pass/README.md

 **1pass** is a caching wrapper for the [1Password CLI](https://support.1password.com/command-line-getting-started/) `op`.

+## UPGRADE NOTE

+Upgrading to version 1.1 requires installation of the [expect](https://core.tcl.tk/expect/index) tool. `1pass` will check for this (and other) dependencies and remind you to install them.

 ## Introduction

 **1pass** is designed to make using your 1Password usernames and passwords quick and easy.
 It is